Skip to content

 Prevention vs. treatment — why that line matters more than you'd think

 Alzheimer's disease doesn't start when you forget your keys.
 The pathological process — amyloid plaque accumulation, tau tangle formation, synaptic loss, neuroinflammation — likely begins 15 to 20 years before the first symptoms.
 By the time someone qualifies for a trial like EVOKE, decades of damage have accumulated.
+That sentence still rearranges me every time I write it.

 Prevention is a different game.
 If GLP-1 drugs reduce neuroinflammation, improve insulin signaling in the brain, and protect cerebrovascular health before the cascade starts, a 40–70% risk reduction in observational data starts to make mechanistic sense — even if the same drugs can't reverse damage that's already done.